souvikbiswas2022/souvikbiswas2022/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ... -->

-Hi, I'm Souvik Biswas...An aspiring full-stack web developer with aspecialization in MEAN stack with apassion for learning with an endless supply of optimism and curiosity.
+Hi, I'm Souvik Biswas...An aspiring full-stack web developer with a specialization in MEAN stack with apassion for learning with an endless supply of optimism and curiosity.